MichaelAHood/rubicon/README.md

 First, a little background on how I ended up with this current incarnation of a solution.

-After playing about a dozen games of Rubicon, the rules become clear.
-From here it was relatively straightforward to beat the AI.
-However, when attempting to play against the "robo" adversaries with the absurdly low five second limit, it was obvious that the only way to win was to somehow "cheat" and get an edge over the AI.
+After playing about a dozen games of Rubicon the rules were mostly clear.
+Then it was relatively straightforward to beat the AI.
+However, when attempting to play against the "robo" adversaries -- the ones with the absurdly low five second limit -- it was obvious that the only way to win was to somehow "cheat" and get an edge over the AI.

 Following the breadcrumbs left by the Eng team led me to investigate the Chrome dev tools and discover `src/auto-move.js` and the ability to modify some of that file's functions.
 I also discovered the console which allowed me to run arbitrary Javascript.
 As I have been recently playing Security CTF games, my first thought was to begin playing around with board state and game state to see if I could give myself something akin to God Mode.